Hasse principles for higher-dimensional fields

 for $1\leq i_1 <\ldots< i_d <r$, where the vertical maps are the restriction maps for the open immersions obtained by deleting $Y_r$ everywhere (note that $Y_{i_1,\ldots,i_d}\cap Y_r=\emptyset$ for $i_d\not= r$).
 This commutativity follows from the compatibility of the corresponding Gysin sequences with restriction to open subschemes.

-Given the diagram (3.3), we can carry out the induction step: by induction the left and right column are exact, hence so is the middle one by a straightforward diagram chase.
+Given the diagram (3.3), we can carry out the induction step: It is easy to check that the middle column is a complex, and by induction the left and right column are exact.
+Hence the middle column is exact, by a straightforward diagram chase.

-We now pass to function fields.
-Recall the following definition [CT].
+We give a first application to function fields.
+Recall the following definition [CT2] 2.1.8 and 4.1.1.

 \textbf{Definition 3.5} Let $k$ be a field and let $F$ be a function field over $k$.
 For an integer $n$ invertible in $k$, the unramified cohomology $H^i_{nr}(F/k,\zn(j))\subseteq H^i(F,\zn(j))$ is defined as the subset of elements lying in the image of